nexus-rpc/sdk-go/README.md

 By default, GetResult returns (nil, [ErrOperationStillRunning]) immediately after issuing a call if the operation has not yet completed.

-Callers may set GetResultOptions.Wait to a value greater than 0 to alter this behavior, causing the client to long poll for the result issuing one or more requests until the provided wait period exceeds, in which case (nil, [ErrOperationStillRunning]) is returned.
+Callers may set GetOperationResultOptions.Wait to a value greater than 0 to alter this behavior, causing the client to long poll for the result issuing one or more requests until the provided wait period exceeds, in which case (nil, [ErrOperationStillRunning]) is returned.

 The wait time is capped to the deadline of the provided context.